argoproj/argo-workflows/README.md

 * [Argo Workflows](https://github.com/argoproj/argo) - Container-native Workflow Engine
 * [Argo CD](https://github.com/argoproj/argo-cd) - Declarative GitOps Continuous Delivery
 * [Argo Events](https://github.com/argoproj/argo-events) - Event-based Dependency Manager
-* [Argo Rollouts](https://github.com/argoproj/argo-rollouts) - Deployment CR with support for Canary and Blue Green deployment strategies
+* [Argo Rollouts](https://github.com/argoproj/argo-rollouts) - Progressive Delivery with support for Canary and Blue Green deployment strategies

 Also argoproj-labs is a separate GitHub org that we setup for community contributions related to the Argoproj ecosystem.
 Repos in argoproj-labs are administered by the owners of each project.
 Please reach out to us on the Argo slack channel if you have a project that you would like to add to the org to make it easier to others in the Argo community to find, use, and contribute back.
 * https://github.com/argoproj-labs